ocean-perception/mobile_robotics/content/intelligent_mobile_robotics/_index.md

 # Intelligent mobile robotics

 You will be using a Pi-top for your mobile_robotics course.
 We should have pre-assembled your kit in advance, if this has not been done in your case, or if there are some missing parts please contact a member of staff.
 Your kit should look something like this:

 Where you will have

 - 1 x Pitop
-- 1 x Rasberry-pi (should be withing Pitop)
+- 1 x Rasberry-pi (should be within Pitop)
 - 1 x microSD card
 - 1 x assembled robot
 - 1 x Lidar